 The Executive Committee for Institutional Renewal (ECIR) receives information on the results of the assessment of all areas through the Institutional Assessment Committee (IAC).
-This structure is designed to ensure that programs, offices, departments, and committees inform and are informed about the decisions related to planning and resource allocation that affect them.
+This structure is designed

 The formality and regularity of the assessment process permits a comprehensive and effective periodic evaluation.
 The IAC is in charge of the revision of the guidelines and procedures for assessment activities, the coordination of professional development activities and the collaboration in the implementation of the Institutional Assessment Plan.